 Family friend's heartbreaking details of little Eliyanah Crisostomo's tragic death

-FREMONT -- As the search intensifies for the shooter, a heartbroken family friend through tears has released details surrounding the freeway shooting death of little Eliyanah Crisostomo.
+FREMONT -- As the search intensifies for the shooter, a heartbroken family friend through tears has shared details surrounding the freeway shooting death of little Eliyanah Crisostomo.

 Ashley told KPIX that several people were in the car at the time of the shooting, but Eliyanah was the only one that was hit.